 Meet the Team

-I’m Marie Cheeseman, I have two daughters at the school, one in year 4 and one in year 2, and I also have two younger boys.
+I’m Marie Cheeseman, I have four children, one in year 6, one in year 4, and one in year 2, and one who will start in 2022.
 I have been on the BOT since late 2017 and am currently responsible for the Property Portfolio.
 I joined the BOT because I wanted to be involved in helping our school be the best it can be.
 My vision for Windy Ridge school is that all children are supported to reach their potential.

 Kia ora, Originally hailing from the North-East of England, I emigrated to NZ with my wife and 2 daughters 13 years ago.
 The girls were newborn and 2 at the time, so that was one horrible long-haul flight!
 Our later-life-planned-but-still-a-continual-surprise boy recently started in Room 6 with Mrs T and is having a great time!
 There’s something really special about Windy Ridge and we couldn’t be happier with the place.
 I work as a lawyer, specialising in children’s law.
 I have worked as in-house counsel for Oranga Tamariki and am now an independent barrister, primarily acting directly for children in court proceedings.
 My main focus is on care and protection cases.
 Prior to entering the law, I worked as a registered nurse, mainly in the areas of psychiatry and child intellectual disability.
 I have also worked as a senior manager in the Alcohol and Other Drug (AOD) sector.
 I served on the board of my girls’ primary school and really like the idea of parents offering their skills to benefit the school community wherever they can.